SuchitraShankar07/LSM/docs/documentation.md

 `git clone --depth=1 https://github.com/torvalds/linux.git`

-The LSM file named "LSM_test" is to be created in /usr/src.
+Next, test_lsm directroy is created for our custom LSM.
+To this we will add our test_lsm.c file which contains the skeleton for our lsm module.

 In order to tell the kernel to build the LSM, the following three steps are followed:

-1. Creake a Makefile
-2. Create a Kconfig file
+1. Modify `security/Kconfig` to register our LSM
+2. Modify `security/Makefile` to add our LSM module
+3. Modify `security.c` to add our hook
 3. Tell the security Makefile and Kconfig files about the LSM, editing security/Makefile and security/Kconfig

+Now we compile and install the kernel with the LSM included.

+`make menuconfig`

+Navigate to Security Options and enable Test LSM

+Then compile the kernel:
+`
+make -j$(nproc)
+sudo make modules_install
+sudo make install
+`

+Update GRUB:
+`
+sudo update-grub
+sudo reboot
+`